pass-culture/pass-culture-app-native/doc/standards/testStrategy/GeneralGuidelines.md

 ## When to use .web and .native?

-use `MyComponent.native.test.tsx` if
+use `MyComponent.native.test.tsx` either if

 - the logic is shared between web and native
 - there is a file `MyComponent.native.tsx.`

-use `MyComponent.web.test.tsx` if
+use `MyComponent.web.test.tsx` either if

 - there is a file `MyComponent.web.tsx`
 - the logic and/or design differs from web to native